KhokiBernier/khokibernier.github.io/_posts/2020-07-28-NYC-Latin-Population-Breakdown.markdown

     df_la.loc[ind, 'Longitude'] = val
 {% endhighlight %}

-The reason we want the averages of the coordinates is because there are too many coordinate pairs for each neighborhood (3 million+ rows total) and the file is too large for tableau to handle, even when saved as a CSV.
+The reason we want the averages of the coordinates is because the coordinate pairs for each neighborhood are the coordinates of the boarders.
 Getting the average of the boarder coordinates will plot the neighborhood point in roughly the middle of the neighborhood, making it easy to distinguish between neighborhoods.
+Another issue for us is that there are too many coordinate pairs (3 million+ rows total) and the file is too large for tableau to handle, even when saved as a CSV.
 This is illustrated by the screenshots below:

 Tableau with Neighborhood Boarders only:
 <img src="/assets/img/boarder-coordinates.png">